 Another reason I hesitated to write about Him is that my experiences and insights feel sacred and I did not wish to share them on the web.
 People can be pretty nasty and it pains my heart to have Loki insulted.
 However, as there is hardly any content about Loki’s compassionate and loving side out there and He is encouraging me to write this – I have faith that He will take care of things – after all this is about HIM not about me.

-It still astounds me how Loki has come to be such a close and wonderful friend and the more I get to know Him the clearer it becomes that He has been by my side for my entire life.
-Loki showed me that our mind can never fathom the play of God and that there is One Benevolent Force in this universe who truly is One with us, within us and longs for us to be One with Him/Her.
+Loki came to me as a teacher, and it still astounds me how He has come to be such a close and wonderful friend and the more I get to know Him the clearer it becomes that He has been by my side for my entire life.
+Loki showed me that our mind can never fathom the play of God and that there is One Benevolent Force in this universe who truly is One with us, within us, and longs for us to be One with Him/Her.
 This One lives right inside our hearts and loves us like a true parent – unconditionally.